samunicode/CodeChef_Website/README.md

 # CodeChef_Website

-This is a website for CodeChef, a platform for competitive programming and learning.
+This is a website for CodeChef MUJ Community, a platform for competitive programming and learning.
 The website is built using HTML, CSS and JavaScript.

 ## Features